lightspaceliam/ef-database-first-and-check-constraints/ReadMe.md

 Keeping in mind, Entity Framework can be used for multiple purposes:

-1. Convenient and direct querying from #C to database
+1. Convenient and direct querying with #C
 2. Database Schema design and management

-Both require backing models / Entities and a Fluent Api however, you can do one without the other and you can keep what ever naming convention you prefer.
+Both require backing models, otherwise known as Entities and a Fluent Api however, you can do one without the other (CRUD or Schema management) and you can keep what ever naming convention you prefer.

 > Use Cases